-Your tongue is a vital muscle that aids in the digestion of food and helps you to speak properly.
-While many of us do not usually think about the health of our tongues, a number of conditions can affect this muscle.
+Your tongue is a vital and versatile muscle that aids in the digestion of food and helps you speak properly.
+You may not often think about the health of your tongue, but there are a number of conditions can affect this muscle.
 Tongue inflammation is one such condition.

 Tongue inflammation occurs when the tongue becomes swollen and possibly discolored.
 This can make the tongue appear as if it’s smooth.
 Other names for tongue inflammation include tongue infection, smooth tongue, glossodynia, glossitis, and burning tongue syndrome.

 Tongue inflammation may occur if you have an allergic reaction to toothpaste, mouthwash, dentures, denture creams, or retainers.
 Allergic reactions to certain medications may also cause this condition.